niyuzheno1/CMakeExerciesDependencyFromGit/README.md

 2) Change the main.cpp file accordingly
 3) Write test script (read from an existing file -- a.txt and overwrite a file -- b.txt)
 4) Run test script

+## Exercise two: dependencies from two git rep  ✅

+steps:

+1) add dependency (FIOU) and (FSP) to the cmakelist.txt (headers and libs)
+2) Change the main.cpp file accordingly
+3) Write test script (read from an existing file -- a.txt and overwrite a file -- b.txt)
+4) Run test script